Full Time vs Part Time, What are the Legal Differences?

-As a business owner, it is imperative to understand the difference between full time and part time employment in order to comply with the associated laws.
+As a business owner, it is imperative to understand the difference between full-time vs part-time employment in order to comply with the associated laws.

 The number of weekly work hours is the most relevant aspect to categorise this.